Cabbage & Cashew Crunch Salad (High-Protein)

 Instructions

-• In a large mixing bowl, toss together the cabbage, carrot, romaine, cilantro, and edamame, along with the dressing.
+• Prep the salad mix: In a large mixing bowl, toss together the shredded cabbage, chopped lettuce, shredded carrots, chopped cilantro, edamame, and roasted cashews.

 Notes